 The Library of Virginia had the great fortune to receive Mr. Jamgochian’s architectural records in August 2004 (Accession 41492).
 Included are a number of models designed and built by the architect for various projects in the region.
 One of the more intriguing is the motorized model for the unbuilt Virginia Beach revolving hotel.

 Insanity, you say?
 Not necessarily.
 While there was definitely madness to Jamgochian’s method, this project was fully in the realm of the possible.
 The building’s central core would have housed the mechanical systems and utilized swiveling couplings and flexible connections to maintain service, and parking, shops, and restaurants were located in the buildings’ base.
 Different from his predecessors, Jamgochian planned to float the building on a thin layer of hydraulic fluid and turn the two 20-story structures via hydraulic pressure.

 Still not convinced?
-Well, what if I told you it's been done, albeit with different methodology.
-About the time Mr. Jamgochian donated his collection to the Library, a Brazilian firm constructed an apartment building called Suite Vollard in Curitiba, Brazil, that mimics Jamgochian's idea.
-The floors all rotate independently giving each resident a 360 degree view of the city several times a day.
+Well, what if I told you it’s been done, albeit with different methodology.
+In 2001, a Brazilian firm completed an apartment building called Suite Vollard in Curitiba, Brazil, that mimics Jamgochian’s idea.
+The floors all rotate independently giving each resident a 360-degree view of the city several times a day.

 Jamgochian’s revolving hotel model was featured in a 2008 work by Chad Randl titled Revolving Architecture: A History of Buildings That Rotate, Swivel, and Pivot.
 Mr. Randl’s 200-page work proves that rotating structures are not a new or an outdated idea.
 Happily, one example of that bold endeavor is preserved at the Library of Virginia for future consideration and research.

 -Vince Brooks, Senior Local Records Archivist